zplata/rive-sveltekit-experiment/README.md

 An experiment into using [Rive's](https://rive.app/) [Web (JS) runtime](https://github.com/rive-app/rive-wasm) in a SvelteKit application, with a reusable Rive Svelte component in multiple pages.

 This experiment was built on a Rive Creative Stream.
-Youtube link coming soon!
+Link [here](https://www.youtube.com/watch?v=uzoQf1FqUEw)!

 ## Rive Assets used